shieldon-io/document-translations/en/guide/codeigniter.md

 *Reminder*

-For the best security, both the system and any application folders should be placed above web root so that they are not directly accessible via a browser.
+For the best security, both the system and application folders should be placed above web root so that they are not directly accessible via a browser.

 If your application folder is in the same level with index.php, please move the `$storage` to a safe place.
 For example: